 To reach this trailhead from Grand Junction, take I-70 east 20 miles to the Grand Mesa/Powderhorn exit (Exit 49), U.S. Highway 65.
 Drive to the top of the Grand Mesa on Highway 65 to Lands End Road.
 Turn right and proceed 1.2 miles to Flowing Park Road, also labeled Forest Service Road No. 109.
 Travel 5.5 miles to the green gate that blocks the road from further motorized travel near Flowing Park Reservoir.
 From the green gate to the right turn onto single-track, the trail follows an old two-track road for 2.5 miles.

-A 12-mile family loop trail with unparalleled views of the Kannah Creek Basin, the Grand Valley, Delta and Cedaredge areas now exists thanks to the Colorado Plateau Mountain Bike Trail Association.
+A 12-mile family loop trail with unparalleled views of the Kannah Creek Basin, the Grand Junction area, Delta and Cedaredge areas now exists thanks to the Colorado Plateau Mountain Bike Trail Association.
 Get out there and enjoy it.